 3 Relax at the beach in Diani

 Diani Beach, which stretches 11 miles (17 kilometers) along the southern coast, is often named the most pristine beach in all of East Africa: white, powdery sand, fringed by palm trees, azure waters and a colorful coral reef.
 It’s the perfect place to relax for a few days after a safari or after exploring nearby Mombasa.
 If swinging in hammock isn’t exciting enough for you, you can enjoy watersports such as kitesurfing or jet skiing, or you can snorkel or scuba dive.
-Accommodation in Diani Beach ranges from backpacker hostels (Diani Backpackers has double rooms for US$31 per night) to spa resorts and five-star hotels (the Baobab Beach Resort & Spa is US$260 per night).
+Accommodation in Diani Beach ranges from backpacker hostels (Soul Breeze Backpackers has dorm beds for around $20 and double rooms for around US$35 per night) to spa resorts and five-star hotels (the Baobab Beach Resort & Spa is US$260 per night).

 4 Ride the new Nairobi-Mombasa train